Paintings by Stephanie C Cosby

 Lives and works in Corvallis, Oregon, usa

-The iron from the “iron quadrangle” in Minas Gerais is mined - extracted from the land without permission.
-This specific type of iron ore is called Itabirite: red ochre formed alongside hematite, magnetite, and quartz.
-I like to think that my ancestors reached me through that energetically rich iron dust and provided an initiation into the dreamworld where I receive inspiration for paintings, and sometimes see the future.
-A world I can rely on for my own healing.
-My painting practice is a composting practice transforming grief which is a part of my liberation work.
+The iron from the “iron quadrangle” in Minas Gerais is mined, extracted from the land without permission.
+This specific type of iron ore is called Itabirite, red ochre formed alongside hematite, magnetite, and quartz.
+I imagine that my ancestors reached me through this energetically rich iron dust and provided an initiation into the dreamworld where I receive inspiration for paintings, and sometimes see the future, a world I can rely on for my own healing.
+The forms I paint come from this dream﹌portal﹌place and are also painted with ochres, a symbol of their origin story.